All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Keep in mind there are many problems that can show up in Yorkies and not all are evident as puppies.

-For example, a liver shunt can occur - part of the blood supply passes around the liver rather than through it and thus that blood is carrying toxic blood.
+For example, a liver shunt can occur - part of the blood supply passes around the liver rather than through it and thus that blood is carrying toxic substances.

-By not breeding dogs that have this it eliminates the chances of it being passed to the puppy.
+Not breeding dogs that have this problem eliminates the chances of it being passed to the puppy.

 A good Yorkie breeder will discuss the issue as well as other health issues such as MVD - Microvascular Hepatic Dysplasia - or LCP disease (Legg-Calve-Perthes disease).

-Eye problems and other issues can occur and unfortunately not all problems can be tested for but it can be done to remove those carriers from the breeding population.
+Eye problems and other issues can also occur and unfortunately not all problems can be tested for.
+However a lot can be done to remove those carriers from the breeding population.

-If you aren't sure that your Yorkie breeder takes this step and another does - it may be worth an extra $100-200 to get the one.
+If you aren't sure that your dog breeder takes this step and another does - it may be worth spending an extra $100-200 to get the one that does.

-A year is plenty of time to get attached to your Yorkie puppy and to lose them at that time is heartbreaking.
+A year is plenty of time to get closely attached to your new puppy and to lose it at that time is heartbreaking.

-If the parents threw health problems in previous litters you have a higher chance of your Yorkie getting sick also.
+If the parents threw health problems in previous litters, then you have a higher chance of your new pup getting sick also.

-A reliable Yorkie Breeder can help you with much advice.
+A reliable Breeder can help you with a lot of sound advice.

 There is a great deal to learn and with any animal no one really knows it all, but it is an incredible help to have someone you can call.

-There may also be a training issue and if you ask the Yorkie breeder you might just hear "Oh his grandsire was like that,try (this!)" - and it's easier on both you and your Yorkie puppy!
-Find a Yorkie breeder that produces what you like.
+There may also be a training issue and if you ask your breeder you might just hear "Oh his grandsire was like that,try (this!)" - and it's easier on both you and your new puppy!
+Find a dog breeder that produces what you like.

 If you're looking to show, it makes sense to find a breeder that produces show dogs.